oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_build_run_module.rst

 ..
 Description

 - This module allows the user to create and update a BuildRun resource in Oracle Cloud Infrastructure
-- For *state=present*, starts a build pipeline run for a predefined build pipeline
+- For *state=present*, starts a build pipeline run for a predefined build pipeline.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_devops_build_run_actions <ansible_collections.oracle.oci.oci_devops_build_run_actions_module>` module: cancel.